robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

     * **This COM-Port is routed via the FPGA Interconnect to FPGA I/O Pins on the *DE10 SoC-FPGA* Boards**
     * Pres `CMD+A`, then `Z` and then `Q` to leave `minicom`
 3. **SPI**
-    * *rsyocto* can be function as `SPI-Master` or as an `SPI-Slave`
+    * *rsyocto* can be function as `SPI-Master` or as a `SPI-Slave`
     * The `spi-tools` are installed
     * Please follow the documentation of the [spi-tools](https://github.com/cpb-/spi-tools)
 4. **CAN-Bus** (*Intel Cylone V only*)
     * **Intel Cyclone V SoC-FPGAs have two powerful Bosch `D_CAN`-Controllers embedded**
     * To interact with CAN Devices the `can-tools` with [`SocketCAN`](https://www.kernel.org/doc/html/v4.17/networking/can.html) are pre-installed
-    * `SocketCAN` allows over an internal network connection to read and write CAN-Packages and monitoring there traffic
+    * `SocketCAN` allows over an internal network connection to read and write CAN-Packages and monitoring their traffic
     * To enable the `CAN0` execute this command to enable the *CAN network Port*
         ```bash
         ip link set can0 type can bitrate 125000